husarms/coin-surfer/README.md

 # coin-surfer
-Node.js app for buying and selling cryptocurrency
+Node.js app for automated cryptocurrency trading

 ## Setup
 1. Currently using the Coinbase Pro API https://docs.pro.coinbase.com/ - will require an account